Updated June 4, 2020

 How would Smith sum up her perspective on the lack of diversity within the rowing community?
 “As a black queer womyn, I was often (jokingly) told that I was all the diversity on the team.”

 She would like community rowing demographics to reflect the American population – that includes diverse athletes, coaches, and business owners.
 The recent proliferation of initiatives that provide resources and rowing opportunities for underrepresented youth might, in a generation or two, result in a much more colorful rowing community.
-Let’s hope so.
+We can’t wait for USRowing leadership to make it happen.
+We all need to step up, listen, and take action.

 *Although rowing out of commercial and military necessity dates back to a time when the Egyptians plied the Nile 6,000 years ago, this article focuses on the modern aspects of racing beginning with watermen turned professional rowers in England in the 1800s.